jukibom/FlyDangerous/README.md

 ![image](https://user-images.githubusercontent.com/5649179/121093848-8eabe400-c7e5-11eb-83a4-ba646ec68ffe.png)

-## Running in the Unity Editor

-Easiest way to get going is simply to load the Main Menu scene (`Assets/Scenes/UI/Main Menu`) but if you wanna be able to jump right in when testing stuff, load `@Test Scene` from the root scenes folder and additively load a map and environment from their respective folders (set the environment as active scene for correct lighting etc).
-A ship player will be spawned at the location of the entity inside the `@Test Scene` root entity.

-## Steam Integration
+### Steam Integration

 If you wish to build without Steam integration, add the Define Symbol `DISABLESTEAMWORKS`.
 This will completely disable all steam integration and UI functionality, and the multiplayer component will work with regular IPs + port forwarding.

+### Running in the Unity Editor

+The easiest way to get going is simply to load the Main Menu scene (`Assets/Scenes/UI/Main Menu`) but if you want to be able to jump right in when testing stuff, load `@Test Scene` from the root scenes folder and additively load a map and environment from their respective folders (set the environment as active scene for correct lighting etc).
+A ship player will be spawned at the location of the entity inside the `@Test Scene` root entity.

 ## License